 What does that mean?
 It means that any unpickled vegetable, including vegetable soup stocks and all animal products cannot be safely processed in a boiling water bath.
 You need a pressure canner for them.

-The reason for that is that botulism spores can survive the temperature of boiling water.
-They can be eliminated by temperatures hotter than boiling water, which requires a pressure canner, or by creating an extreme pH (as is the case with vinegar-y pickled foods and sweet preserves).
+The reason for that is that although botulism bacteria is killed at the temperature of boiling water, botulism spores can survive that temperature.
+The spores can be eliminated by temperatures hotter than boiling water, which requires a pressure canner, or by creating an extreme pH (as is the case with vinegar-y pickled foods and sweet preserves).

 Vegetables in plain or lightly salted water and animal products have a fairly neutral or slightly alkaline pH.
 Because the pressure canner creates temperatures hotter than boiling water, it can be used to process these non-acidic foods.